 Other large-bodied species recorded in surveys are Australian Bass, Australian Grayling, Black Bream, Freshwater Catfish, Golden Perch, River Blackfish, Short-finned Eel, Tupong and Yellow-eye Mullet.
 A single Australian Grayling was collected in 2019 with another single individual recorded in 2021.
-This is only the second and third records of this species in the Glenelg River system; the other confirmed record was 124 years ago.
-Australian Bass, Freshwater Catfish and Golden Perch are considered a translocated species in the Glenelg River.
+These are only the second and third records of this species in the Glenelg River system; the other confirmed record was 124 years ago.
 Black Bream and Yellow-eye Mullet are estuarine species that can move upstream into lower freshwater reaches of streams.
 River Blackfish are a lowland species, generally found at altitudes below 200 metres.

-This species has suffered a decline in distribution and abundance across the State, however, numerous individuals have been detected in the Glenelg River (ARI unpubl data).
-Short-finned Eel are a diadromous species found throughout coastal Victoria.
+This species has suffered a decline in distribution and abundance across the State1, however, numerous individuals have been detected in the Glenelg River (ARI unpublished data).
+Short-finned Eel are a diadromous (migratory between salt water and fresh water) species found throughout coastal Victoria.